j-atkins/UNSEEN_MHWs/README.md

 ## Summary

 Accompanying Python code for Atkins et al. (2025).
 Recent European marine heatwaves are unprecedented but not unexpected. *Communications Earth & Environment*.
+[In review].

 Includes code to perform UNSEEN analysis and make all figures as they appear in the main text and supplement.